Cocoom/Cocoom.github.io/docs/getting-started/structure.md

 The bases are **linked by the Cocoom support on demand** (see offer).

-Once these bases are connected, they continue a HUB, they are part of a single family and you will be able to create transversality between these bases.
+Once connected, these knowledge bases form a HUB, they are part of a single family and you will be able to create transversality between these bases.

 **Each base has its own characteristics:**